MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/player-error.md

 ## <a name="possible-values"></a>Mögliche Werte

-Diese Eigenschaft ist ein Schreib geschütztes Fehler Objekt.
+Diese Eigenschaft ist ein schreibgeschütztes Error-Objekt.

 ## <a name="requirements"></a>Anforderungen